 How Does the Procedure Work?

 In a frenectomy, the procedure is quite simple.
 It begins with your doctor applying local anesthesia to the area.
 After this, they will use a scalpel to make a cut in the frenulum.
 This cut is what relaxes the knot and allows the frenulum to function normally.
 Stitching isn’t always necessary.
-Sometimes, if the procedure is bit invasive or the complex, your doctor may stitch the frenulum.
+Sometimes, if the procedure is a bit invasive or the complex, your doctor may stitch the frenulum.
 But, in general, a frenectomy is a very simple procedure that heals very quickly.

 Book a free online consultation with our medical specialists to learn more about frenectomy.